baronefr/rhavok-analysis/README.md

 ### usage of rhavok

-**rhavok** is a small library we use to collect all the common routines required in this work.
+**rhavok** is a small library we use to collect all the common routines required by this work.
 You can install the library in *development mode* running the following command from current directory:
 ```
 pip install -e ./lib_rhavok/
 ```